Skip to content

 Expected Outcome

-After a successful run, missing target-language rows are prepared and localized, and output stays parser-safe for iOS String Catalog usage.
+After a successful run, missing target-language rows are prepared and localized, and the generated output stays compatible with the uploaded file format.

 Common Mistakes